pdravi099/Pulse-Oximetry/README.md

 # Pulse-Oximetry
-Design and Implementation of Analog Frontend of Pulse Oximetry.
+Design and Implementation of a Pulse Oximetry.

 The design goal of this project is to implement the digital functions of the pulse oximetry method.
 This approach is widely used to monitor a person’s oxygen blood saturation.